About Bhangazi Lodge

 From the Owners

-In 1995, after visiting South Africa a couple of times on holiday, Mandy made the decision to come on a extend visit, and with a 12 month airline ticket in hand, and a vague idea of “doing a bit of travelling” landed in Johannesburg to stay with family.
+In 1995, after visiting South Africa a couple of times on holiday, Mandy made the decision to come on an extended visit, and with a 12-month airline ticket in hand, and a vague idea of “doing a bit of traveling” landed in Johannesburg to stay with family.
 After making plans to meet an old school friend at the Wimpy, in Vic Falls Zimbabwe, on a Wednesday, at about mid-day, she hit the road and was hooked on Africa, loving the large open spaces, friendly people, and a sense of freedom.
-Mandy found Africa to be an inspiring country, and loves nothing more than packing her camera and going off exploring, be it the African bush or a small rural town.
+Mandy found Africa to be an inspiring country and loves nothing more than packing her camera and going off exploring, be it the African bush or a small rural town.

 After working in advertising, she spent the last few years building up a portfolio of wildlife drawings and started a small weaving and fiber arts company.